Ebook: New Trends in Intelligent Software Methodologies, Tools and Techniques

 11) Intelligent software systems design and evolution

-13) End-user requirement engineering and programming environments for Web applications
+13) End-user requirement engineering, programming environment for Web applications

 14) Ontology, cognitive models and philosophical aspects on software design

 16) Emergency-management Informatics, software methods and applications for supporting civil protection, first response and disaster recovery